 Abnormal forms of hemoglobin include:

-- Sulfhemoglobin.
-A rare abnormal form of hemoglobin that cannot carry oxygen.
-It may result from certain medicines such as phenacetin or toxins such as nitrites or anilines.
+Sulfhemoglobin: A rare abnormal form of hemoglobin that can't carry oxygen.
+It may result from certain medicines such as phenacetin, or sulfonamides.

-- Methemoglobin.
-A problem that occurs when the iron that is part of hemoglobin is changed so that it does not carry oxygen well.
-Certain drugs and other compounds introduced into the blood stream can cause this problem.
+Methemoglobin: A problem that occurs when the iron that is part of hemoglobin is changed so that it does not carry oxygen well.
+Certain drugs and other compounds such as nitrites introduced into the blood stream can cause this problem.

 The following values represent the percentage of hemoglobin derivatives based on total hemoglobin:

 - Carboxyhemoglobin: less than 1.5% (but may be as high as 9% in smokers)